10 Things To Include In Your Wedding Invitations

 #9.
 Accommodation & Transportation Details

 There’s a good chance people will be traveling for your wedding.
-It is a great idea to make accommodations easy for your out-of-town guests by reserving a block of rooms at a nearby hotel under your names; chances are the hotel will even offer a discounted group rate to your guests.
+It is a great idea to make accommodations easy for your out-of-town guests by reserving a block of rooms at a nearby hotel under your name; chances are the hotel will even offer a discounted group rate to your guests.
 This is especially useful for extended family and friends who will want to spend time together outside of the wedding.
 Transportation details are usually included along with accommodation information.
 You can provide guests with information about where to park, public transportation, and/or available shuttles and shuttle times.

 Welcome party invitations